KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 ## Screen sizes

-KeyboardKit has `CGSize` utilities to help detecting which kind of hardware you're on, e.g.:
+KeyboardKit has `CGSize` extensions to help detecting which kind of hardware you're on, e.g.:

 ```swift
 CGSize.iPadProLargeScreenPortrait/Landscape